fstark/kiosk-macplus/README.md

 ---
 ### Adobe Illustrator 88 1.9.5

-It is hard to overstate the incredible technical achievement that was rendering PostScript interactively on-screen with the Illustrator Editor.
+It is hard to overstate the incredible technical achievement that was rendering PostScript interactively on-screen with Illustrator.
 Included is Adobe Type Manager, which was able to bring vectorized fonts to all Macs.

 ![Vectorized fonts](screenshots/adobe-illustrator-88-1.png)